SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 an item will be vended only if all of the requirements for purchase --- that is, a valid, in-stock selection with sufficient funds --- are met.

+When you call a throwing function, you write ``try`` in front of the call.
+This keyword calls out the fact that the function can throw an error and that the lines of code after the ``try`` might not be run.

+..
+    Calls to methods and functions that can throw must be executed in a ``try`` expression, which consists of the ``try`` keyword,
+    followed by a statement or expression that can implicitly throw.
+    A ``try`` statement acknowledges the error
+    and allows it to continue propagation.

+.. testcode:: errorHandling

+    -> let favoriteSnacks = [
+           "Alice": "Chips",
+           "Bob": "Licorice",
+           "Eve": "Pretzels",
+       ]
+    << // favoriteSnacks : [String : String] = ["Bob": "Licorice", "Alice": "Chips", "Eve": "Pretzels"]
+    -> func buyFavoriteSnack(person: String) throws {
+           let snackName = favoriteSnacks[person] ??
+"Candy Bar"
+           try vend(itemNamed: snackName)
+       }

+The ``buyFavoriteSnack`` function looks up the given person's favorite snack and tries to buy it for them.
+If they don't have a favorite snack listed, it tries to buy a candy bar.
+It calls the ``vend`` function, which is a throwing function, so the function call is marked with ``try`` in front of it.
+The ``buyFavoriteSnack`` function is also a throwing function, so any errors that the ``vend`` function throws propagate up to the point where the ``buyFavoriteSnack`` function was called.

 ..
 FIXME